GeorgeNagel/RollingSward/README.md

 1. Weathertop - defend until Aragorn can pick up torch and touch each wraith
 1. Moria (skirmish in Balin's tomb) - all the fellowship defends against goblins and cave troll
 1. Amon Hen - skirmish when Boromir is killed
+1. Lighting the beacons - slip around guards to light to send for Rohan to aid Gondor

 Subscenes of larger battles
 1. Helm's Deep - Explosion of Deeping Wall